ds-modules/curriculum-guide/README.md

 ![](/assets/hi.png)![](/assets/logo.png)

-## What is this site?

-This site is a user guide for the undergraduate Data Science Education Program.
-It includes technical information on tools and tips to help you get familiar with the program.

-## Who is it for?
+## What is this site and who is it for?

-The information in the guide is primarily for instructors who are teaching a course with DSEP, connector course associates, module developers, and students in DSEP.
-However, anyone else who is interested in these roles or wants to learn more about the program is encouraged to look through the guide.
+This site is a guide for the Data Science Education Program.
+The information in the guide is primarily for instructors who are teaching a course in the program.
+However, anyone else who wants to learn more about the program, the courses, and the technology is encouraged to look through the guide.